5 Fine dining food trends for 2019

 Gut-friendly foods continue to thrive.
 Kombucha and kimchi have become commonplace in many peoples' diets, bringing probiotic benefits.
 In 2019, chefs may further push the envelope with fermentation, experimenting with its unique flavour development properties and reducing the manual processing of ingredients.

-Staying up to date with industry trends gives you the competitive edge as your culinary career begins.
 Build your industry skills and experience with a Le Cordon Bleu qualification - contact us today to learn more.

 CRICOS 02380M / RTO 4959